soportebteam/trustos/source/cert.md

 As you could see in the [Architecture](architecture.html) module, all the applications are running on cloud.
 Through Kubernetes orchestration system the application deployment, scaling and management is an easy and automated task.

 ## Testing the Application
 In postman folder there are the collection and environment to interact and test with the API methods.
-It is only needed to import them into postman application and know to use the coren-certapi module
+It is only needed to import them into postman application and know to use the coren-certapi module.

 Also you can download the files in the links below: